 As part of our ongoing efforts to help contain the spread of COVID-19 and keep patients healthy, we are now offering video visits with Rutgers NJMS and University Hospital doctors, as an alternative to office visits.

-To schedule a telehealth visit with one of our providers, one of the following ways can be used:
+To request a telehealth visit with one of our providers, choose one of the following options:

 What is a video visit?

 A video visit is like an office visit, only instead of traveling to see your doctor, you can video conference with them from your home.
 Our providers can assess symptoms, make a diagnosis, recommend treatment, and send prescriptions electronically to your pharmacy.
 Learn more about video visits.